Baylor > Health Center > Services Available > Meningitis Vaccination

 The meningitis vaccination (Menveo) is available in the Health Center by appointment.

-A new state law was enacted January 1, 2012 that states ALL new students under the age of 30 must show proof of meningococcal vaccination within the last 5 years and at least 10 days prior to the first class day.
+A Texas State law states ALL new students under the age of 22 must show proof of meningococcal vaccination within the last 5 years and at least 10 days prior to the first class day.

 Students MAY NOT register for classes, move into the residence hall or attend class without providing proof of the Bacterial Meningitis Vaccination or an appropriate exemption form to the Health Services Office.